PhD, Johns Hopkins Bloomberg School of Public Health, 2014

 MA, The European Graduate School, 2006

-My research draws from interdisciplinary perspectives and uses historical, qualitative, and quantitative methods to understand and address the social and structural context of health behavior, with particular emphasis on issues related to political economy, health disparities, and the mental and behavioral health of children.
-I am currently studying how ideology informs our understanding of health, disease, and evidence in the history of public health.
-In several current projects, I'm working to facilitate the translation of specialist knowledge from medicine, social science, education, and philosophy to the general public.
-I absolutely love teaching and have a longstanding interest in pedagogy, especially creating public awareness of the history of public health and child psychiatry using new and digital media technology.
+My work draws from the interdisciplinary disciplines of philosophy, media studies, and cultural theory to understand and address the social and structural context of health behavior, with particular emphasis on issues related to political economy, health disparities, and mental and behavioral health.
+In several current projects, I'm working to facilitate the translation of specialist knowledge to general audiences and have a longstanding interest in the general intellect and public education, especially creating awareness of the ecological context of public health and health promotion using new and digital media technology.

 Honors and Awards